Connolly Station Interior

 If, say, the Wild Atlantic Way is on your list of places to explore, you will definitely need a car.

-You could combine public transportation and car rental or hire a private driver, of which there are many in Ireland.
+You could combine public transportation and car rental or hire a private driver, of which there are many in Ireland, and if you're in the Ireland on a Budget Facebook group, you'll find a handy list of private drivers and their contact information there.

 So, if you wanted to spend some time in Dublin, then take the train to Cork, you could easily explore the city, then rent a car to see other parts of County Cork as well as popular tourist spots in nearby County Kerry.

-If you plan to explore Ireland by car, don’t forget to read some of the many articles on this website about renting.
+If you plan to explore Ireland by car, don’t forget to read some of the many articles on this website about car rental.

 To find the best deals, I recommend doing your research with the help of Discover Cars.